sarahstoneB/DevOps-Interview-Questions-2/Linux/Linux-Administration.md

 **curl:**  It is  a  tool  to transfer data from or to a server.

 **lsof:**  It lists all the files opened

+**chkconfig:** It list all the servies with their respective run levels